jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 It caused espionage, robberies of all sorts, embezzlement, and bribery on a large scale.
 The retail of the brandy by officials, who are paid by a per centage on the consumption, did a good deal to injure the popular respect for the government.

-Moreover, the imposition of this improper tax on the most important industry of the country, not only crippled the free trade in palms, but also the manufacture of raw sugar; for the government, to favour their own monopoly, had forbidden the sugar manufacturers to make rum from their molasses, which became in consequence so valueless, that in Manilla they were given to the horses.
+Moreover, the imposition of this improper tax on the most important industry of the country, not only crippled the free trade in palms, but also the manufacture of raw sugar; for the government, to favour their own monopoly, had forbidden the sugar manufacturers to make rum from their molasses, which became in consequence so valueless, that in Manila they were given to the horses.
 The complaints of the manufacturers at last stirred up the administration to allow the manufacture of rum ; but the palm-brandy monopoly remained intact.

 The natives now drank nothing but rum, so that at last, in self-defence, the government entirely abandoned the monopoly (January, 1864).